Language lessons across Australia & New Zealand

 Skype, Google Meet or Zoom Online Group (Closed or Open) General or Business Arabic

-Those wishing to learn Arabic in groups of two or more together (Two-to-One Arabic Lessons or Small Group In-Company Arabic Lessons) can sign up for our group classes.
-All students must be at nearly the same level of Arabic proficiency, have the same needs from the language and be able to study at the same time and place as the others.
-Bookings must be made for all students simultaneously.
-Listen & Learn does not propose group sizes of more than 6-8 people, but In-Company Taster Arabic Lessons can occur with up to 12 people.
+The Arabic lessons are also available for two or more people studying together (Two-to-One Arabic Lessons or Small Group In-Company Arabic Lessons).
+All participants must have the same level, the same business or general language needs and be able to study at the same time in the same location.
+The booking must be made for all participants at the same time.
+Listen & Learn does not recommend group classes of more than 6-8 people though In-Company Taster Arabic Lessons can be run with up to 12 people.
 Enquire now about our Arabic Courses or Take A Free Arabic Level Test

 Top Tips For…